jlillywh/precipgen/docs/api_reference.md

 - Parameter manifest format is designed to be forward-compatible
 - Configuration structure may evolve in future versions
 - Exception hierarchy is stable and will be maintained
+- GHCN downloader URLs may need updates if NOAA changes their servers